dnapoleoni/project-quickstart/README.md

 - 🧹 [ESLint](https://eslint.org) for code
 - ✨ [Prettier](https://prettier.io) for formatting

-Mostly a no-TS, no-testing, prototype booster for my funny little ideas.\r Could be a great project foundation to build upon too I guess...
+Mostly a no-TS, no-testing, prototype booster for my funny little ideas.
+Could be a great project foundation to build upon too I guess...

+---

+In future I'll work to attempt to bring ESLint up to v9, but it was being annoying so no promises.

 ---